Timer/jocse-paper/paper.md

 We have concluded that utilizing parallelization through means of OpenMP and MPI substantially reduces the time to generate a consensus network.
 This parallelization, however, is computing multiple Bayesian networks simultaneously with no implemented accelerations for the network learning itself.
 The search space reduction, K2, was a great start but there may still be room to improve with CUDA.
 Future work contains plans to implement the CUDA accelerations for the matrix operations that happen within the Bayesian network learning algorithm, but is significantly more difficult than the OpenMP and MPI implementation.
 The motivation for this is that CUDA has the potential to speed the algorithm up by several orders of magnitude.
 Additionally, the speedup of OpenMP and MPI have limits which we cannot break without exploring CUDA acceleration.
 As demonstrated in the graphs above, an increase in resources must be tailored to the problem at hand.
-Increasing the resources too significantly becomes detrimental, resulting in costly waste; see `Graph 2`.
+Increasing the resources too significantly becomes detrimental, resulting in costly waste; see `Figure 3`.

 Working on this project gave me a massive amount of experience, which far surpassed what I thought it would.
 I gained experience in professional writing for journal publications and renewed my skills in proofreading.